Fargo Secondhand Dealer Bond: A Comprehensive Guide

 How Much Does the Fargo Secondhand Dealer Bond Cost?

-The Fargo Secondhand Dealer bond costs just $100 per year.
+The Fargo Secondhand Dealer bond costs just $100 per year or $10 per month.

 Who is Required to Purchase the Bond?

 Fargo requires secondhand dealers to purchase a surety bond as a prerequisite to obtaining a business license.
 Secondhand dealers must obtain a separate license for each place of business they plan to operate.
 To paraphrase Fargo Code of Ordinances 25-3501, a secondhand dealer is a person who purchases or collects personal property of any type from a person who is not a wholesaler, for the purpose of reselling or exchanging the property.

 Exemptions to this definition include:

 - Nonprofits or charitable organizations

 - Sales by licensed auctioneers

 - Sales of secondhand books or magazines, antiques, used furniture or used clothing